tari-project/tari/docs/src/reviewing_guide.md

 ### Trusted vs Untrusted Data
-Data received that is not generated ated by the local system should be seen as untrusted and treated very carefully.
+Data received that is not generated by the local system should be seen as untrusted and treated very carefully.

 In addition to data packets received from the network, there are other sources of untrusted data.
 For example, a config setting may be copied from a post on the internet, or command line interface (CLI) commands may be copied from a forum.